jiujiezz/deephlapan/README.md

 # Download and installation

-There are two ways to installtion the DeepHLApan.
+There are two ways to installation the DeepHLApan.

 ## 1.Docker (Recommend)